jaca230/teststand_daq_manual/docs/software_dependencies.md

 These tools include compilers, libraries, and other utilities that facilitate software development and installation.

 ### Installation Guide
 This guide should work for ALMA9.
-You can use dnf alone for ALMA9, but I prefer to work with yum
+You can use `dnf` for ALMA9, but I prefer to work with `yum`

 1 **Install yum package manager**